 Frequently Asked Questions

-Our solvent based inks are available in black, white, yellow, blue, orange, and red.
+Solvent based inks are available in black, pigmented white, pigmented yellow, blue, orange, red.

 Oil based inks are available black, green, red, blue.